Skip to contentSkip to footer

 Next steps

 The easiest way to make the case is to show results.
 Start a free trial with a few colleagues, follow the quick start, and open a project you're already working on.
-Take an hour and see what Polypane surfaces.
+Frequently, people already find a couple of issues in the first hour of using Polypane that they hadn't seen before, and that makes the value clear to everyone involved.

 Switching to Polypane has tips for making the transition smooth.